Tokyooi/POWERBI-DATA-DASHBOARD/README.txt

 This dataset was scraped from official NBA website and offers the following data on the players for playoffs and Regular Season.
+# Power BI  Dashboard

+This dashboard visualizes  performance across Teams, Player and Year.

+## 📊 Features
+- Average, Sum and Totals
+- Top performing Teams and Player
+- Interactive filters and slicers

+## 📁 Files Included
+- `NBA.pbix`: Main Power BI file
+- `nba.csv`: CSV used for importing data
+- `Playoffs.csv`: CSV used for importing data
+- `Regular_Season `: CSV used for importing data

+## 🛠 Tools Used
+- Power BI Desktop
+- Excel

+## 📷 Screenshot
+_Add a screenshot here if you like!
 ◉
 .........column abbreviations............